eunos-1128/openstructure/modules/seq/alg/doc/seqalg.rst

   :param gap_open: The gap opening penalty.
 Must be a negative number
   :param gap_ext: The gap extension penalty.
 Must be a negative number
   :returns: best-scoring alignment of *seq1* and *seq2*.

-.. autofunction:: ost.seq.alg.renumber.Renumber

-.. function:: SequenceIdentity(aln, ref_mode=seq.alg.RefMode.ALIGNMENT, seq_a=0, seq_b=1)

-  Calculates the sequence identity between two sequences at index seq_a and seq_b in a multiple sequence alignment.

-  :param aln: multiple sequence alignment
-  :type aln: :class:`~ost.seq.AlignmentHandle`
-  :param ref_mode: influences the way the sequence identity is calculated.
-When
-    set to `seq.alg.RefMode.LONGER_SEQUENCE`, the sequence identity is calculated as the number of matches divided by the length of the longer sequence.
-If set to `seq.alg.RefMode.ALIGNMENT` (the default), the sequence identity is calculated as the number of matches divided by the number of aligned residues (not including the gaps).
-  :type ref_mode: int
-  :param seq_a: the index of the first sequence
-  :type seq_a: int
-  :param seq_b: the index of the second sequence
-  :type seq_b: int
-  :returns: sequence identity in the range 0 to 100.
-  :rtype: float

-.. function:: SequenceSimilarity(aln, subst_weight, normalize=false, seq_a=0, seq_b=1)

-  Calculates the sequence similarity between two sequences at index seq_a and seq_b in a multiple sequence alignment.

-  :param aln: Multiple sequence alignment
-  :type aln: :class:`~ost.seq.AlignmentHandle`
-  :param subst_weight: the substitution weight matrix
-    (see the :ref:`BLOSUM Matrix<blosum>` section below)
-  :type subst_weight: :class:`~SubstWeightMatrix`
-  :param normalize: if set to True, normalize to the range of the
-    substitution weight matrix
-  :type normalize: bool
-  :param seq_a: the index of the first sequence
-  :type seq_a: int
-  :param seq_b: the index of the second sequence
-  :type seq_b: int
-  :returns: sequence similarity
-  :rtype: float

 .. _substitution-weight-matrices: